1. Home

 Apply a connecting rod loosely between two subunits using rod-to-rod clamps.

-One fracture is manually reduced by manipulating two subunits, tighten the rod-to-rod clamps
+Once the fracture is manually reduced by manipulating two subunits, tighten the rod-to-rod clamps.

 Linking the anterior subunits